EdDataScienceEES/tutorial-shaistilman/index.md

 - Removing `numregim` decreases AIC from **31.01** to **29.42**, which suggests that removing `numregim` improves the model.
 - Removing `oligarchy` leads to a much worse AIC of **43.88**, indicating that it’s an important predictor.

-### Step 2: New Model After Removing `numregim`
+#### Step 2: New Model After Removing `numregim`

-Before we see our summary table we have the following output:
+Before we see our next summary table we have the following output:
 ```r
 Step:  AIC=29.42
 miltcoup ~ oligarchy + as.factor(pollib) + parties + popn + size + numelec
 ```
 This tells that the updated model after removing `numregim` has an AIC of **29.42**, and what variables it contains.
+This model becomes our new basline model and is now what the `<none>` variable represents.

 We get the following summary output.
 ```r